 Mariam’s research focuses on learning and decentralized optimization of system architectures and algorithms for high performance computing, underlying networks and Cloud infrastructures.
 She has been exploring various platforms such as HPC grids, GPUs, Cloud and SDN-related technologies.
 Her work involves optimization of QoS, performance using parallelization algorithms and software engineering principles to solve complex data intensive problems such as large-scale complex simulations.
 Over the years, she has been working with biologists, economists, social scientists, building tools and performing optimization of architectures for multiple problems in their domain.

 Mariam joins ESnet as a Research Scientist, working on intent-based networking and engineering intelligent networks for optimizing performance and user experience.
 Before coming to Berkeley Lab, she worked as an Associate Professor at University of Bradford (UK), focusing on Software engineering and building her Cloud Computing research group, looking at infrastructure-related issues particularly exploring Openstack, AWS and Azure, building an in-house cloud for experimentation called BradStack.
 Previous to this, she held Postdoctoral research positions at University of Leeds and Sheffield working on HPC and MultiCloud optimization problems.
-Her work has led to multiple publications in the area of optimizing agent-based simulations over HPC and Cloud, building virtual platforms and been involved in multiple EU-research projects and initiatives.
+Her work has led to multiple publications in the area of optimizing agent-based simulations over HPC and Cloud, building virtual platforms, Internet of things (IoT) and been involved in multiple EU-research projects and initiatives.
 She finished her PhD in Computer Science and MSc (Eng) in Software Engineering from University of Sheffield (UK) in 2010 and 2007 respectively.

 Please visit Google Scholar for an updated list of publications.